appliedAI-Initiative/pymetrius/{{cookiecutter.project_name}}/README-dev.md

 https://{{cookiecutter.project_url}}/-/jobs/artifacts/develop/raw/badges/coverage.svg?job=tox_use_cache
 ```

 The github and azure ci pipelines are rather rudimentary.
+Pull requests are always welcome!

 ### Development and Release Process with Gitlab